 Introduction

 Learning to recognize the excerpt's rhyme scheme is an essential skill for students, educators, and poetry enthusiasts alike.
-Which means it bridges the gap between surface-level appreciation and deeper textual comprehension, allowing readers to notice how form and content interact.
+It bridges the gap between surface-level appreciation and deeper textual comprehension, allowing readers to notice how form and content interact.
 Whether you are analyzing a classic sonnet, a contemporary spoken-word piece, or a short lyrical excerpt, mastering this concept equips you with the analytical vocabulary needed to articulate how a poem works.
 This article will walk you through everything you need to know, from foundational definitions to advanced interpretive strategies, ensuring you can confidently decode any poetic excerpt.

 Detailed Explanation